The Best Wireless Dictation Headsets for Radiologists (2026)

 • Users report inconsistencies with noise canceling

-• Can feel uncomfortables when wearing for longer times
+• Can feel uncomfortable when wearing for longer times

 • Microphone quality may be inconsistent with distortions